artch3r/RSS-Aggregator/README.md

 ## Description

-**[RSS-aggregator](https://frontend-project-11-eosin.vercel.app/)** is a service for aggregating RSS feeds that help you read various sources, such as blogs, news, etc...
+**[RSS-aggregator](https://artch3r-rss-aggregator.vercel.app/)** is a service for aggregating RSS feeds that helps you conveniently read a variety of sources, such as blogs, news, etc...
 It allows you to add an unlimited number of RSS feeds.
 Application updates feeds and add new entries to the general flow.

 ## Get Started Locally